 - LeapFrog has a standardized process and approach to stipulate how impact is considered at exit.
 This is codified in the Responsible Exits Framework. - The purpose of the Responsible Exits Framework is to document impact considerations at exit and formally present it as part of an exit note submitted to the Investment Committee for approval.
-The Responsible Exits Framework states LeapFrog's commitment to consider financial and social factors in the decision to exit and in the selection of acquirers. - The framework seeks to assess whether the investment met its expected impact, using FIIRM data and insights to benchmark financial and social performance at investment and at exit, and states the impact rationale behind the exit timing and buyer selection. - The framework focuses on the core alignment of the buyer with the emerging consumer strategy of the investee company, along with protection of employee rights and at-risk stakeholders, to achieve long-term sustainable social impact.
-The selected exit partner is required to align on these aspects for the exit to proceed.
+The Responsible Exits Framework states LeapFrog's commitment to consider financial and social factors in the decision to exit and in the selection of acquirers.
+The framework seeks to assess whether the investment met its expected impact, using FIIRM data and insights to benchmark financial and social performance at investment and at exit, and states the impact rationale behind the exit timing and buyer selection. - The framework focuses on the core alignment of the buyer with the impact objective of the investee company, along with protection of employee rights and at-risk stakeholders, to achieve long-term sustainable impact.
+The selected exit partner is expected to align on these aspects for the exit to proceed. - LeapFrog updated its Responsible Exits Framework in 2024.